jrmallorca/TheBlindOne/Plan.md

 Getters and setters for each controller so as to be able to set values within their fields.
 Implement MVC Design Pattern

+Find a way to get a random attack
+Depending on that attack, we know which buttons should give a positive/negative infliction to the character